Overview of SLO calculations

-For the non-incremental method, we expect the value of a metric to be the components of the sum.
+For the non-incremental method, we expect a metric value to be the sum's components.

-- If SLIs are based on metrics that are non-incremental, values can increase and decrease arbitrarily over time.
+- If SLIs are based on non-incremental metrics, values can increase and decrease arbitrarily over time.

-incremental=falseto tell Nobl9 to sum up the points that we receive to emulate an increasing counter.
+incremental=falseto tell Nobl9 to sum up the points we receive to emulate an increasing counter.

 You cannot edit the

-Let's assume our metric is the number of requests from some HTTP server.
+Let's assume our metric is the number of requests from an HTTP server.
 If our data for the count of all requests looks like this:

 2021-01-01 01:20:00 = 100